nishain-de-silva/JSONPaper/README.md

 > The library does `not` handle or validate incorrect `JSON` format in preference for performance.
 Please make sure to handle and validate JSON in such cases or otherwise would give you incorrect or unexpected any(s).
 JSON content must be decodable in `UTF` format (Best tested in `UTF-8` format).
 ## Initializing

 There are a handful of ways to initialize JSONPond.
-You can initialize by `string` or from the `Data` and `ByteArray` in Swift and Kotlin respectively.
-In Swift, initializing from `Data` is a bit trickier as JSONPond does not use `Foundation` so it cannot resolve the `Data` type.
-Hence you have to provide the `UnsafeRawBufferPointer` instance instead.
-You can also provide a function that requires map callback (eg: `Data.withUnsafeBytes` as constructor parameter _(see [withUnsafeBytes](https://developer.apple.com/documentation/swift/array/withunsafebytes(_:)) to learn about such callbacks)_.
+You can initialize by `string` or from the `Data` and `ByteArray` in Swift and Kotlin respectively, in swift you can directly initilize from `UnsafeRawBufferPointer` as well.

-> When initializing from String inner string attributes can be quoted by either single or escaped double quotation you don't have to worry about that!
+> When initializing from `String` inner nested string attributes can be quoted by either single or escaped double quotation and JSONPond automatically detect the string delimiter so you don't have to worry about that!

 In Swift,
 ```swift